jasonrandrews/arm-software-developers/content/en/devsummit22/cicd_sh.md

 Copy and paste the `Download` and `Configure` commands (from GitHub) for your `self-hosted runner`.\
 It is OK to select the default options when prompted during configuration.

-To keep the console available for later use, run the `self-hosted runner agent` as a background service:
+To keep the console available for later use, run the `self-hosted runner agent` as a background service (if started, first stop with `Ctrl+C`):
 ```console
 sudo ./svc.sh install pi
 sudo ./svc.sh start